Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 Machine Learning is not about machines becoming intelligent.
 It's about machines helping us see patterns we were never equipped to see

-Making it clear, HMMs don't follow the same dynamics that Reinforcement Learning frameworks follow.
-There is no mention of actions or rewards, instead they follow a passive stochastic process.
-Indeed, HMMs originate from the world of Machine Learning and Probabilistic modeling.
-However, they are structurally closely related to the Partially Observable Markov Decision Process, which is briefly mentioned here.
 An HMM can be viewed as a special case of a POMDP in which no actions are taken and no rewards are defined.
 POMDPs further the HMM framework by introducing control (actions) and optimization (rewards) on top of the same latent-state and observation structure.
-Many reinforcement learning methods under partial observability rely on latent state inference mechanisms that are conceptually rooted in HMMs, making this connection fundamental.
+Many reinforcement learning methods under partial observability do rely on latent state inference mechanisms that are conceptually rooted in HMMs, making this connection important.

-At the substrate of HMMs, they formalize the idea:
+Moving on, at the substrate of HMMs, they formalize the idea:

 An observed sequence is generated by an underlying sequence of hidden states that evolve according to Markovian dynamics.